Improwised/kb.repairrabbit.github.io/content/features/customers.md

 Customer has limited priviledge of Repair Rabbit.
 To see priviledges ( Click on User Priviledge )

-* If any Customer forget the Password , How can I help on that ?
+* If any Customer forget the Password , How can I help ?

 System admin only can change the password of a customer.
            (Screenshot)

 System admin only can change the password of a customer.
-For this, Click on “ Change Password ”.
+For this, Click on “Change Password”.
            (Screenshot)

 Now, customer will receive the mail for changing password.